• Skip to primary navigation

 Instructions

-Step by step photos showing the roasting of sliced eggplants under the broiler
+Step by step photos showing the roasting of sliced eggplants under the broiler.

-Arrange half the eggplant slices on top of the sauce.
+Pour ⅓ of the tomato sauce in a 9"x13" baking pan or into individual baking dishes and spread it across the bottom.
+Arrange ⅓ of the eggplant slices on top of the sauce.
 Sprinkle half of the cilantro over the eggplants and then layer half of the tomato slices evenly over the eggplant.

-Step by step photos showing the layering of borani banjan with tomato slices, roasted eggplant, cilantro and tomato sauce.
-Baking pan covered with foil for baking
+Step by step photos showing the layering of and pan covered with foil for baking.

 Cover the dish tightly with aluminum foil and bake for about 20~30 minutes or until the mixture is bubbly; then remove the foil and bake for another 5 minutes.
 Remove from the oven and cool slightly before serving.
 Top with garlic yogurt just before serving.

-Step 4: Make the garlic yogurt
+Make garlic yogurt

 Mix minced garlic in the yogurt, season with salt & pepper.